-When Mobile SAFELINK Horizontal Lifeline System spans exceed 65 ft (19.81 m), or when a span needs to be reduced to accommodate low clear-story height work, the use of an intermediate anchorage post should be considered.
-Temporary intermediate anchorage posts are only permitted for use in beam soffit conditions and the system limits the number of users to one (1) as outlined: NOTE: If using standard FS-EX5501-5 posts as intermediate anchorages, i.e., imbedded in concrete, the number of users can be up to four (4) per system.
+When Mobile SafeLink Horizontal Lifeline System spans exceed 65 ft (19.81 m), or when a span needs to be reduced to accommodate low clear-story height work, the use of an intermediate anchorage post should be considered.
+Temporary intermediate anchorage posts are only permitted for use in beam soffit conditions and the system limits the number of users to one (1) as outlined: NOTE: If using standard FS-EX5501-5 posts as intermediate anchorages, i.e., embedded in concrete, the number of users can be up to four (4) per system.

-The clearance chart above shows the required distance needed from the walking/working surface to the ground or nearest obstruction below.
-Intermediate anchorage connectors may be added to a system to help reduce the required clearance by decreasing the length of the flexible horizontal lifeline span.
+Intermediate anchorage connectors may be added to a system to help reduce the required clearance by decreasing the length of the flexible horizontal lifeline

-The Type II Intermediate Anchor Post requires its base installation to be secured to the soffit with four (4) 3/8in (9.55 mm) x 1-1/2 in (38.1 mm) lag bolts with at least two (2) of these lags into the runner beneath.
+The Type II Intermediate Anchor Post requires its base installation to be secured to the soffit with four (4) 3/8in (9.55 mm) x 1-1/2 in (38.1 mm) lag bolts with at least two(2) of these lags into the runner beneath.
 Only one (1) employee may be tied off to the system at one time.
+Refer to Table 2 on Page 15 of this manual for fall clearance values for a single user.